 This post is an extract from my travel diary, which was written 9 years ago!
 The musings of a somewhat naive 20 year old backpacker, with big dreams of someday being a travel writer.
 This post is about my hitchhiking adventure travelling overland from Kenya to Sudan (now South Sudan).
-Enjoy. :-)
+For up to date advice on travelling in Sudan, this ultimate Sudan travel guide should help.

 Imagine a small cowboy town in northern Kenya, ten hours away from any form of civilization.
 The atmosphere of this outback town was ecstatic; Turkana tribesmen adorned in animal skins, and hundreds of coloured beads, herding their goats through the narrow dusty streets, the naked man sitting on the street corner.
 Children playing with old tires and with little toy cars made of used milk cartons while the old ‘gogos’ sit around cooking maize and gossiping with their friends.
 This entire scene is happening to the beat of booming Congolese tunes played on repeat by the local bad boys.
 This is Lodwar.